Sotatercept

-Sotatercept, sold under the brand name Winrevair, is a medication used to treat pulmonary arterial hypertension (PAH).
+Sotatercept, sold under the brand name Winrevair, is a medication used to treat pulmonary arterial hypertension.
 It inhibits activin signaling using the extracellular domain of the activin type 2 receptor fused with an immunoglobulin Fc domain (ACTRIIA-Fc) as a recombinant fusion protein.
-Administered via subcutaneous injection, it improves exercise capacity in PAH patients.
-In 2025, clinical trials showed sotatercept also reduces pulmonary vascular resistance by 20% in severe PAH cases, enhancing patient outcomes.
+It is administered via subcutaneous injection.

+The most common side effects include headache, epistaxis (nosebleed), rash, telangiectasia (spider veins), diarrhea, dizziness, and erythema (redness of the skin).

+Sotatercept was approved for medical use in the United States in March 2024, and in the European Union in August 2024.
+The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

+In the United States, sotatercept is indicated for the treatment of adults with pulmonary arterial hypertension (WHO group 1 pulmonary hypertension) to improve exercise capacity and WHO functional class, and reduce the risk of clinical worsening events, including hospitalization for pulmonary arterial hypertension, lung transplantation and death.

-In the United States, sotatercept treats adults with PAH (WHO Group 1) to improve exercise capacity and reduce disease progression.
-In the European Union, it is used with other PAH therapies for adults with WHO Functional Class II to III, enhancing exercise capacity.
+In the European Union, in combination with other pulmonary arterial hypertension therapies, sotatercept is indicated for the treatment of pulmonary arterial hypertension in adults with WHO Functional Class II to IV, to improve exercise capacity.

 Side effects

 Common side effects include headache, epistaxis (nosebleeds), rash, telangiectasia (spider veins), diarrhea, dizziness, and erythema (skin redness).
 Sotatercept increases hemoglobin levels, raising blood clot risk, and decreases platelet counts, potentially causing bleeding issues.
 Animal studies suggest it may impair fertility and cause fetal harm during pregnancy.
-Recent data indicate a 5% incidence of severe epistaxis requiring medical intervention in long-term use.

 History

-The U.S. Food and Drug Administration (FDA) approved sotatercept in March 2024 based on a trial of 323 PAH patients (WHO Group 1, Functional Class II or III) across 126 sites in 21 countries, including Argentina, Australia, and the United States.
-The study compared 163 patients on sotatercept to 160 on placebo, with 88 U.S. participants (43 sotatercept, 45 placebo).
-The FDA granted breakthrough therapy designation for its novel mechanism.
-In August 2024, the European Commission approved sotatercept for use with other PAH therapies.
+The US Food and Drug Administration (FDA) approved sotatercept in March 2024, based on a trial of 323 participants with pulmonary arterial hypertension (WHO group 1, functional class II to IV) across 126 sites in 21 countries, including Argentina, Australia, and the United States.
+The study compared 163 participants on sotatercept to 160 on placebo, with 88 US participants (43 sotatercept, 45 placebo).
+The FDA granted the application for sotatercept breakthrough therapy designation.

-The FDA approved sotatercept in March 2024, recognizing it as a first-in-class medication.
-In June 2024, the European Medicines Agency's Committee for Medicinal Products for Human Use recommended marketing authorization, finalized in August 2024 by Merck Sharp & Dohme B.V.

-A 2025 extension study confirmed sustained benefits over 18 months, reducing hospitalization rates by 30%.
+In August 2024, sotatercept was authorized for medical use in the European Union.

 Society and culture

 Economics

-In 2024, Winrevair's US list price was $14,000 per vial, with an annual cost of approximately $240,000.
-A 2025 cost-effectiveness analysis suggested sotatercept could save $50,000 per quality-adjusted life-year compared to standard PAH therapies.
+In 2024, Winrevair's US list price was $14,000 per vial, with an annual cost of approximately $240,000 (actual costs vary by dose, body weight, insurance, discounts, assistance programs, and country).
+Based on the CDA-AMC clinical review of the STELLAR trial, sotatercept yields an incremental cost-effectiveness ratio of $436,796 per QALY gained, with cost-effectiveness highly dependent on uncertain long-term survival benefits and requiring an approximately 95% price reduction to meet a $50,000 per QALY threshold.

 Names

 Sotatercept is the international nonproprietary name.

-It is marketed as Winrevair.
+Sotatercept is sold under the brand name Winrevair.